-Jane Howie runs our office in Stirling.
-She is your first port of call for any NNAS administrative matters and any questions you may have if you are a provider.
-However if you are booked on a NNAS course run by one of our 500 Providers and you have a question about that course, then you should contact the provider as Jane won’t be able to answer any specific questions about it.
+Jane Howie and Caroline Ross run our office in Stirling.
+They are your first port of call for any NNAS administrative matters and any questions you may have if you are a Provider.
+However, if you are booked on an NNAS course run by one of our 300+ Providers and you have a question about that course, then you should contact the Provider as Jane & Caroline won’t be able to answer any specific questions about it.

-The NNAS is run by a voluntary board who oversee the administration and development of the Scheme, organising and helping to deliver a range of workshops for providers, overseeing moderation of courses, improving the resources available for providers to deliver the scheme and helping individuals to find a course suitable for them.
+The NNAS is run by a voluntary Board which oversees the administration and development of the Scheme, organising and helping to deliver a range of workshops for Providers, overseeing moderation of courses, improving the resources available for providers to deliver the scheme and helping individuals to find a course suitable for them.